marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 Here, the developer refuses to commit to a date because she lacks information.
 It would be risky.

-If the product manager doesn't accept this, it's another problem.
-It means that the manager doesn't trust the developer and that's a whole other story.
-If the product manager pushes too much to have a precise date, the developer should make sure that this need has some real life basis.
+If the product manager doesn't accept this it means that the manager doesn't trust the developer... that's a whole other story.
+If the product manager pushes too much to have a precise date, the developer should make sure that requirement has some real life basis.
 If not, it might be a fake deadline as I'll be explaining later on.

 Overall, if some people are pressuring others and creating a toxic environment, different rules may apply.